WestiferRobin/blackjack-front/README.md

     - Sync logic of basic game of blackjack from player and dealer.
     - Add some sounds if possible VERY SIMILAR TO VIDEO BLACKJACK
     - Create as a mode with the Splsh screen (App.js)
-- App.js
-    - Modes should be on the side.
-    - Rename to splash
 - Group Game
     - Solo View but with multiple players
 - Traning